mattermost/docs/source/about/vpat.rst

 Section 1194.21 Software Applications and Operating Systems

-- **Level of Support and Supporting Features**: SUPPORTS for ten criteria, NOT APPLICABLE for one criteria, SUPPORTS THROUGH EQUIVALENT FACILITATION for one criteria.
+- **Level of Support and Supporting Features**: SUPPORTS for 10 criteria, NOT APPLICABLE for one criteria, SUPPORTS THROUGH EQUIVALENT FACILITATION for one criteria.

 - **Remarks and Explanations**: NOT APPLICABLE criteria references requirements for animations, which are not used in the product.
 SUPPORTS THROUGH EQUIVALENT FACILITATION references the use of a user's contrast and color settings at as an equivalent Mattermost can reproduce contrast and color settings in its web interface, though--like any web application--it does not draw them from a user's PC settings.